Durgasravanipenumaka/LINUX/BasicProblemsonFiles.md

         close(fd);
 }
 ```
-## 3.Write a program to copy the contents of one file into another.
+## 3.Write a program using system calls (open, read, write) to copy one file to another.
 ```c
 #include<stdio.h>
 #include<fcntl.h>